 Highline Digital Shaping

-Highline is the closest setting to the popular Mission digital shaping that is on the XR models.
-This setting allows for great carvability, as its more responsive with the balancing but not too aggressive.
+Highline setting allows for great carve-ability, as its more responsive with the balancing but not too aggressive.
 Highline provides a more “locked in”, more tight and responsive feel than all prior settings.

 This will likely be the most utilized setting by Onewheel GT riders.
-It is in my opinion the better trail setting as it softens a bumpy trail.
+It is in my opinion that highline and Flow are the better trail settings as they can soften a bumpy trail.
 Being less responsive than Apex, Highline does a good job finding a middle ground in balancing on rough terrain.
 Apex setting will tend to be very tight and tries too hard to balance causing some tire slipping whereas Highline smooths the riding experience on tougher trails.

 Elevated Digital Shaping